Neil Postman

-Neil Postman (March 8, 1931 – October 5, 2003) was an American author, educator, media theorist and cultural critic, who eschewed digital technology, including personal computers, mobile devices, and cruise control in cars, and was critical of uses of technology, such as personal computers in school.
-He is best known for twenty books regarding technology and education, including Amusing Ourselves to Death (1985), Conscientious Objections (1988), Technopoly: The Surrender of Culture to Technology (1992), The Disappearance of Childhood (1982) and The End of Education: Redefining the Value of School (1995).
+Neil Postman (March 8, 1931 – October 5, 2003) was an American author, educator, media theorist and cultural critic, who eschewed digital technology, including personal computers and mobile devices, and was critical of the use of personal computers in schools.
+He is best known for twenty books regarding technology and education, including Teaching as a Subversive Activity (1970), The Disappearance of Childhood (1982), Amusing Ourselves to Death (1985), Conscientious Objections (1988), Technopoly: The Surrender of Culture to Technology (1992) and The End of Education: Redefining the Value of School (1995).

-Biography
+Early life and education

-Postman was born in New York City, where he spent most of his life.
+Postman was born to a Jewish family in New York City, where he spent most of his life.
 In 1953, he graduated from the State University of New York at Fredonia and enlisted in the military but was released less than five months later.
-At Teachers College, Columbia University, he was awarded a master's degree in 1955 and an Ed.D (Doctor of Education) degree in 1958.
+At Teachers College, Columbia University, he was awarded a master's degree in 1955 and an Ed.D.
+(Doctor of Education) degree in 1958.

+Career

 Postman took a position with San Francisco State University's English Department in 1958.
 Soon after, in 1959, he began teaching at New York University (NYU).

 In 1971, at NYU's Steinhardt School of Education, he founded a graduate program in media ecology.
 He became the School of Education's only University Professor in 1993, and was chairman of the Department of Culture and Communication until 2002.

+Postman received an honorary doctorate from Brigham Young University in 2000.

+Personal life

 Postman died at age 72 of lung cancer at a hospital in Flushing, Queens, on October 5, 2003.
 At the time, he had been married to his wife, Shelley Ross Postman, for 48 years.
 They had three children and were longtime residents of Flushing.

 Works

-Postman wrote 20 books and more than 200 magazine and newspaper articles in, for example, The New York Times Magazine, The Atlantic Monthly, Harper's Magazine, Time, Saturday Review, Harvard Educational Review, The Washington Post, Los Angeles Times, Stern and Le Monde.
+Postman wrote 20 books and more than 200 articles in academic and popular publications including The New York Times Magazine, The Atlantic Monthly, Harper's Magazine, Time, Saturday Review, Harvard Educational Review, The Washington Post, Los Angeles Times, Stern and Le Monde.
 He was the editor of the quarterly journal ETC: A Review of General Semantics from 1976 to 1986.
 In 1976, Postman taught a course for NYU credit on CBS-TV's Sunrise Semester called "Communication: the Invisible Environment".
 He was also a contributing editor at The Nation.
-Several of his articles were reprinted after his death in the quarterly journal, ETC.: A Review of General Semantics as part of a 75th anniversary edition in October 2013.
+Several of his articles were reprinted after his death in the quarterly journal, ETC: A Review of General Semantics as part of a 75th anniversary edition in October 2013.